You are here

 - Vascular Resident or Vascular Fellow

-Abstracts submitted to the VRIC are scored by the SVS Research and Education Committee.
+Abstracts submitted to the VRIC by trainees are scored by the SVS Research and Education Committee.
 Applicants will be notified of the Committee decision by March.
-The scholarship consists of complimentary registration to both VRIC and ATVB and a $1,000 award for conference travel.
-The $1,000 award will be paid to your institution within two weeks following the VRIC/ATVB.
-Your institution will be responsible for reimbursing you for your travel expenses from the $1000 scholarship funds.
+The award consists of complimentary registration to both VRIC and Vascular Discovery Scientific Sessions and a $1,000 award for conference travel (if applicable).
+Trainees who are not traveling to VRIC (local awardee) may still receive the VRIC Trainee Award but will not receive travel funds.